Quadratic word equations with regular constraints and the exponent of periodicity: Introduction

 The bold conjecture is that the answer to the above question is positive.\footnote{Unfortunately, bold conjectures share the fate of pilots: there are many old pilots and many bold pilots, but not so many who are both old and bold.} The authors support this conjecture, for which several partial results provide evidence.

-First, the conjecture holds for \emph{quadratic equations}, that is, equations in which each variable occurs at most twice; this is the content of \prref{prop:trivial}, formulated in different terms.
+First, the conjecture holds for \emph{quadratic equations}, meaning equations in which each variable occurs at most twice.
+This is the content of \prref{prop:trivial}, which is subsumed by our main result, \prref{thm:main}, which also allows for certain types of regular constraints.
 Furthermore, the conjecture also holds for the case of \emph{two-variable equations}, as can be derived from the description of their solution sets by Lucien Ilie and Wojciech Plandowski~\cite[Thm.~36]{IliePlandoswskiRAIRO2000}; see \prref{prop:IPR2000} for a restatement in our framework.

 Additional support arises from group theory.
 In their work on Tarski’s conjectures on the elementary theory of free groups, Olga Kharlampovich and Alexei Miasnikov~\cite{KMIV06}, as well as Zlil Sela~\cite{sela13}, employ induction arguments based on the JSJ-decomposition of limit~groups.
 According to these authors (personal communication), the same techniques show that the conjecture holds for equations in free groups, although this result has not been published yet.